TAAF's First-Ever "AAPI Heritage Heroes" Special To Stream on Hulu In Honor of AAPI Heritage Month

 TAAF previewed the "AAPI Heritage Heroes" special at an event in Washington D.C. last week where the six heroes were publicly announced.
 They are: Nurse-turned-chef Justin Foronda, Hawaii Police Major Mike Lambert, Paralympian Justin Phongsavanh, the high school students of Livingston Asian Youth Alliance (LAYA), Fisherman Thiện Nguyễn, and AAPI Activist Suki Terada Ports.

-To help spotlight and pay tribute to each of the "Heroes," the special will feature a celebrity cast including Daniel Dae Kim, Lisa Ling, Michelle Zauner, Simu Liu, Olivia Rodrigo, Liza Koshy, Karrueche Tran, Jeannie Mai Jenkins, Gloria Steinem, Auli'i Cravalho, Ming-Na Wen, Jay Shetty, Chella Man, Chelsea Handler, Ella Jay Basco, Ian Alexander, Leo Sheng, Maitreyi Ramakrishnan, Manish Dayal, Miya Cech, Nathan Chen, Rain Valdez, Sherry Cola, and Sunita Mani.
+To help spotlight and pay tribute to each of the "Heroes," the special will feature a celebrity cast including Daniel Dae Kim, Lisa Ling, Michelle Zauner, Simu Liu, Liza Koshy, Karrueche Tran, Jeannie Mai Jenkins, Gloria Steinem, Auli'i Cravalho, Ming-Na Wen, Jay Shetty, Chella Man, Chelsea Handler, Ella Jay Basco, Ian Alexander, Leo Sheng, Maitreyi Ramakrishnan, Manish Dayal, Miya Cech, Nathan Chen, Rain Valdez, Sherry Cola, and Sunita Mani.
 The special will also feature celebratory musical performances by Japanese Breakfast and MC Jin.

 "AAPI Heritage Heroes" was directed, edited, and produced almost entirely by AAPI creatives — including the film crew and production and editing staff.
 The special was produced by Executive Producers: Kristen Wong, Brad Jenkins, and Saj Patel and co-executive producers Melvin Mar, Neha Patel, and Dan Mansour.
 The special features six films of each of the "Heroes", each directed by an AAPI Director, including: Peter S. Lee, Julian Kim, Shruti Ganguli, Grace Evangelista, Jason Park, Alex Bocchieri, and Marion Hill.
 As well as musical performances and guest appearances directed by Dyan Jong and Dan Mansour.
 And talent booking was led by Cultivated Entertainment's Jen Proctor, Sophia Tayui-Lepore, and Abigail Parsons.